adriaBorras/Projectes-DAW/README.md

 This repository will features most of the projects made during lective year.

-Work in progress!!
+  🚧 🏗️ 🚧 -- Work in progress!! -- 🚧 🏗️ 🚧

-I recommend checking these 3 projects:
+I suggest checking these 3 projects:

-HTML/CSS
+HTML/CSS:
 - Window diorama

-Projectes-DAW
+Java:
 - RPGAdventure
 - TPV_Fruiteria